Language of flowers: In literature

 Shakespeare used the word "flower" more than 100 times in his plays and sonnets.
-In Hamlet, Ophelia mentions the symbolic meanings of flowers and herbs as she hands them to other characters in Act 4, Scene 5: pansies, rosemary, fennel, lilies, columbine, rue and daisy.
+In Hamlet, Ophelia mentions the symbolic meanings of flowers and herbs as she hands them to other characters in Act 4, Scene 5: pansies, rosemary, fennel, columbine, rue and daisy.
 She regrets she has no violets, she says, "... but they wither'd all when my father died".
 In The Winter's Tale, the princess Perdita wishes that she had violets, daffodils, and primroses to make garlands for her friends.
 In A Midsummer Night's Dream, Oberon talks to his messenger Puck amidst a scene of wild flowers.

 In J. K. Rowling's 1997 novel Harry Potter and the Philosopher's Stone, Professor Severus Snape uses the language of flowers to express regret and mourning for the death of Lily Potter, his childhood friend and Harry Potter's mother, according to Pottermore.

 Flowers are often used as a symbol of femininity.
 John Steinbeck's short story "The Chrysanthemums" centers around the yellow florets, which are often associated with optimism and lost love.
 When the protagonist, Elisa, finds her beloved chrysanthemums tossed on the ground, her hobby and womanhood have been ruined; this suffices the themes of lost appreciation and femininity in Steinbeck's work.

+Hajime Isayama frequently used various types of flowers for symbolism and foreshadowing in his manga series Attack on Titan, which also includes Hanakotoba (花言葉), the Japanese form of floriography.

+Flower symbolism in Iranian culture

+Flowers hold a special place in Iranian culture, symbolizing beauty, renewal, and spiritual harmony.
+In Persian poetry and art, they often represent love, purity, and the fleeting nature of life.
+The rose (gol-e sorkh) signifies love and divine beauty, appearing frequently in the works of Hafez and Saadi, while the tulip (laleh) symbolizes martyrdom and national pride, especially in modern Iran.

 In art

-Several Anglican churches in England have paintings, sculpture, or stained glass windows of the lily crucifix, depicting Christ crucified on or holding a lily.
-One example is a window at The Clopton Chantry Chapel Church in Long Melford, Suffolk, England, UK.

-The Victorian Pre-Raphaelites, a group of 19th-century painters and poets who aimed to revive the purer art of the late medieval period, captured classic notions of beauty romantically.
-These artists are known for their idealistic portrayal of women, emphasis on nature and morality, and use of literature and mythology.
-Flowers laden with symbolism figure prominently in much of their work.
-John Everett Millais, a founder of the Pre-Raphaelite brotherhood, used oils to create pieces filled with naturalistic elements and rich in floriography.
-His painting Ophelia (1852) depicts Shakespeare's drowned stargazer floating amid the flowers she describes in Act IV, Scene V of Hamlet.

-The Edwardian artist John Singer Sargent spent much time painting outdoors in the English countryside, frequently utilizing floral symbolism.
-Sargent's first major success came in 1887, with Carnation, Lily, Lily, Rose, a large piece painted on site in the plein air manner, of two young girls lighting lanterns in an English garden.

-Contemporary artist Whitney Lynn created a site-specific project for the San Diego International Airport employing floriography, utilizing flowers' ability to communicate messages that otherwise would be restricted or difficult to speak aloud.
-Lynn previously created a work, Memorial Bouquet, utilizing floral symbolism for the San Francisco Arts Commission Gallery.
-Based on Dutch Golden Age still-life painting, the flowers in the arrangement represent countries that have been sites of US military operations and conflicts.
+Flowers have long served as more than mere decorative elements in art, often carrying rich symbolic meanings that reflect cultural, religious, and personal narratives.
+This tradition dates back centuries, with artists using floral imagery to communicate emotions, allegories, and social messages.